markaren/three.kt/README.md

 Kotlin/JVM port of the popular [three.js](http://threejs.org) 3D library ([r106](https://github.com/mrdoob/three.js/tree/r106)).

-Be warned, while the basics works, alot of features are still missing, like controls, textures, 3D model loaders etc.
+Be warned, while the basics works, such as

-## Looking for the Kotlin/JS wrapper project?
-It has been renamed and moved to [here](https://github.com/markaren/three-kt-wrapper).
+* Simple geometries
+* Most materials
+* OrbitControls
+* Ambient, Point and Spot lights
+* 2D textures

+a lot of features are still missing and the API can change rapidly.

 #### API (subject to changes)